Ketel Marte Preview, Player Props: Diamondbacks vs. Astros

-The Arizona Diamondbacks, including Ketel Marte (.419 on-base percentage in past 10 games, 59 points above season-long percentage), battle starting pitcher J.P.
-France and the Houston Astros at Chase Field, Friday at 9:40 PM ET.
+The Arizona Diamondbacks, including Ketel Marte (.442 on-base percentage in past 10 games, 81 points above season-long percentage), battle starting pitcher Justin Verlander and the Houston Astros at Chase Field, Saturday at 8:10 PM ET.

-In his most recent game he had a hitless performance (0-for-3 with an RBI) against the White Sox.
+In his last game he had a one-hit performance (1-for-3) against the Astros.

 Sportsbook Promo Codes